 07 March 2023

-What does dilution of equity mean?
+What is dilution of equity?

-What does primary sale vs secondary sale mean?
+What is primary sale vs. secondary sale?

 This question often comes across that founders are skeptical about giving away their shares when anyone wants a piece of the company.
 To address this issue, it's important to understand two primary concepts - primary and secondary sale.